ksingh37/btre_project/README.md

-This is an awesome repo for django framework repo
+This is an awesome repo for django framework